 - Stock Ness Monster: Has a Lapras in her Champion team.

 - The Unfought: In Black, where Drayden is the 8th gym leader.

-- You Gotta Have Purple Hair
+- You Gotta Have Blue Hair: Has purple hair.

 - All Your Powers Combined: Doesn't have any type theme, like Blue, Cynthia and Alder.

 - Artificial Stupidity: The Battle Chateau decides a Pokemon's movesets based on what they learn by leveling up, rather than forming movesets based on strategy.
 This hits Diantha really hard, giving Gardevoir useless moves note , moves that help you note , or an entirely awful moveset. note